ck4adventure/cascades/README.md

 Started with some code from ChatGPT, but it was so flawed I decided to work out my own logic.

 ### Current Status
-Working fill in of tiles from top to bottom.
+Working cascade feature.

-### Next Steps
+### Up Next
-- Add logic to scan for new matches made once board full again
-- Add logic to continue filling in pieces and eliminating matches until the 'cascade' stops and board is full again
+- Reset button
+- slow down the animations if possible

 ### Eventual Features
+- refactor into a class based program
 - light and dark mode
 - custom height and width
 - custom number of color types